Ezequiel Duran Player Props: Rangers vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.42 team ERA ranks 20th across all league pitching staffs.
+- The Dodgers' 4.43 team ERA ranks 20th across all MLB pitching staffs.

-- In his most recent time out on Saturday against the New York Mets, the right-hander went five innings, allowing one earned run while surrendering two hits.
+- The righty last appeared on Sunday against the New York Mets, when he tossed 4 2/3 innings, allowing one earned run while giving up three hits.

-- In 14 games this season, the 29-year-old has put up a 3.72 ERA and 7.1 strikeouts per nine innings, while giving up a batting average of .196 to opposing hitters.
+- The 24-year-old has an ERA of 4.25, with 8.7 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .228 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.